Top Uni Degrees To Get A Job And Make Money

 Engineering graduates continue to be highly sought after, thanks largely to demand in the mining sector and continuing skills shortages in areas such as mechanical, civil, electrical, petroleum and metallurgical engineering, and more.

-Gain a grounding in core engineering skills with an Associate Degree in Engineering, a Bachelor of Engineering or Bachelor of Engineering Technology.
+Gain a grounding in core engineering skills with an Associate Degree in Engineering.

 Median starting salary – $55,000